Bail hearing set for Saskatoon mother accused of faking deaths, crossing into U.S.

 The woman’s public defender told an Oregon detention hearing last week that she is a victim of domestic abuse and has been diagnosed with post-traumatic stress disorder.

-The front entrance of the Saskatoon Police Service.
-Photo: APTN News file
+The entrance to the Saskatoon Police Service.
+Photo: APTN file

 A bail hearing is to take place Friday for a Saskatchewan woman accused of faking her death and that of her son and illegally crossing the border into the United States.